Japan's Fujifilm says has reopened merger talks with Xerox

-TOKYO (Reuters) - Fujifilm Holdings Corp (4901.T) and Xerox Corp (XRX.N) have reopened talks about their $6.1-billion merger agreement, a Fujifilm spokeswoman said, confirming what sources in the United States had told Reuters on Thursday.
+TOKYO, April 27 (Reuters) - Fujifilm Holdings Corp and Xerox Corp have reopened talks about their $6.1-billion merger agreement, a Fujifilm spokeswoman said, confirming what sources in the United States had told Reuters on Thursday.

 “It is true that we have received a request for a renegotiation from Xerox,” the camera and photocopier firm said in a statement.
 On Friday, the spokeswoman said this meant the firms had reopened talks on deal terms and conditions.